 The thing is that most of these happen with no warning.
 While the big companies always make the news, there are thousands of smaller websites that are hacked all the time, exposing your information.
 But the news doesn’t report on them because they are not headline grabbers.
 Also, most of the hacks on smaller sites go unnoticed.

-The way you find out is by something bad happening, like fraudulent credit card charges or identity theft.
+The way you find out is by something bad happening, such as fraudulent credit card charges, identity theft, or issues flagged by fraud detection services.
 You have to be proactive in order to stay safe online, so I put together a quick little guide that consists of some basic tips.
 I hope you find it useful.

 Look for Secure Websites

 When you land on a website make sure it’s secure.
 You should see a green bar in your browser or another type of “secure” notice.
 If a website isn’t secure most browsers will notify you of that as well and some will even prevent you from visiting the site without confirming you do indeed want to visit the URL.